KunalDuran/weather-reactjs/README.md

 To set up and run the Weather Web Application locally, follow these steps:

+*\*Before running this make sure to run weather-api available on https://github.com/KunalDuran/weather-api and change API_URL in src/services/util.js to "http://localhost:8080"*
 1. Clone the project repository from [GitHub Repo URL].

 2. Navigate to the project directory in your terminal.